Room isn’t something you have, it’s something you make.

 Of course.
 And again, you can use risers to raise your chair or sofa up just enough to create some extra space underneath for your preps.

 This will give you a lot more space and you won’t have to put all your preps inside boxes on top of your current one.

-Inside Your Shoes That Are Out Of Season
+#23.
+Inside Your Shoes That Are Out of Season

-If you have a wall that looks too empty and is not in your way, consider filling it up with shelves all the way to the top.
+If you have a wall that looks too empty and a bookcase or built-in unit wouldn’t get in your way, consider filling it up with shelves all the way to the top.
 If you know what you’re doing, you can even make it look pretty.